-Denying a rental application because you had a bad feeling about a customer.
-This violates fair housing laws and you must stick to your community’s qualification guidelines, despite personal feelings you may have.
+Denying a rental application because you had a bad feeling about the tenant.
+This violates fair housing laws and you must stick to qualification guidelines, despite personal feelings you may have.

 Not keeping good records about your leasing tours.
 It is important to document everything including the apartments you showed and the rental rates you offered.